Microsoft/IntuneDocs.hu-hu/intune/protect/troubleshoot-bitlocker-policies.md

 ---
-title: Hibaelhárítási tippek a BitLocker-szabályzatokhoz Microsoft Intune
+title: Troubleshooting tips for BitLocker policies in Microsoft Intune
 titleSuffix: Microsoft Intune
-description: Ismerteti, hogyan lehet engedélyezni a BitLocker-titkosítást az eszközön az Intune-szabályzattal, és hogy miként ellenőrizhető, hogy a szabályzat sikeresen telepítve van-e az eszközre.
+description: Describes how to enable BitLocker encryption on a device by using Intune policy and how to verify that your policy successfully deployed to a device.
 author: brenduns
 ms.author: brenduns
 manager: dougeby